AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Materials and methods

+The \model{HSI}, \model{TPI} and \model{RGB} models are based on a \ac{cnn} architecture. \Acp{cnn} were chosen for their widespread use in medical \ac{hsi} classification and their advantages over traditional machine learning methods, including higher model accuracy and efficient computation through shared weights and hardware optimizations \autocite{khan_trends_DL}.
+Using standardised architectures with pretrained weights allows for faster convergence and often yields better performance than training \Acp{cnn} from scratch, particularly when working with small medical datasets \autocite{Tajbakhsh_2016}.
+To this end, our \model{HSI}, \model{TPI} and \model{RGB} models are composed of a ResNet14d \autocite{he2016deep, rw2019timm} architecture with pre-trained ImageNet weights.

-The \model{HSI + clinical data} model consists of two submodels: The \ac{hsi} data is processed equivalently to the \model{HSI} model by a ResNet14d model with pre-trained ImageNet weights up to the bottleneck layer.
-The clinical data is handled by a submodel comprising two fully connected blocks.
+The \model{HSI + clinical data} model consists of two submodels: The \ac{hsi} data are processed equivalently to the \model{HSI} model by a ResNet14d model with pre-trained ImageNet weights up to the bottleneck layer.
+The clinical data are handled by a submodel comprising two fully connected blocks.
 Each block includes a linear, batch normalisation, exponential linear unit activation, and dropout layer.
-The linear layer in the first block has a size of 50, while a size of 30 was set in the second block.
+The linear layer in the first block has a size of 50, while a size of 30 is used in the second block.
 The two blocks are followed by a linear head of size ten, matching the bottleneck layer size of the \model{HSI} submodel.
 After batch normalisation of both bottleneck layers, the bottleneck features are concatenated and fed into another fully connected block, followed by the final classification head.

-For both the \model{HSI} and \model{HSI + clinical data} models, cross entropy loss was used during training.
+For the \model{HSI}, \model{TPI}, \model{RGB} and \model{HSI + clinical data} models, cross entropy loss was used during training.
 The same hyperparameter settings were applied across all deep learning models.
 Data augmentations included rotations up to $\pm \SI{180}{\degree}$, and horizontal and vertical flipping, each with a probability of 0.5.
 The AdamW optimizer \autocite{loshchilov2019decoupledweightdecayregularization} and an exponential learning rate schedule were used (initial learning rate: 0.001, decay rate $\gamma$: 0.99, Adam decay rates $\beta_1$: 0.9 and $\beta_2$: 0.999).
 To regularise the network, a weight decay of 0.001 was applied.
 Training was conducted for ten epochs, each consisting of 500 images, with stochastic weight averaging \autocite{swa_izmailov2018} applied over the last two epochs.
 A batch size of 32 images was used, and underrepresented classes were oversampled in each batch to ensure equal class distribution.